 I have found my calf muscles to be the hardest body part to build.
-Probably because I have naturally thin legs and small calves, can you relate?
+It's probably because I have naturally thin legs and small calves -- can you relate?

 For a long time, I felt that I looked disproportionate.
 Although I was training my legs at the gym, my upper body was far more muscular.

-As it turns out, by training smartly, I have been able to train my calves and find balance in my body.
+As it turns out, by training smartly, I have trained my calves and found balance in my body.
 I just needed to get to grips with the science behind calf training and start doing the right exercises.